EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 * **Frame-rate**: The frame-rate at which videos are captured.
 Note that for high resolutions, such as 2048x2048, you will need to reduce exposure time below 10ms if you would like to achieve a frame-rate higher than 15-20fps.
 This is due to a hard limit set by the camera driver on raspberry pi.
 * **Resolution**: Presets for resolution at which images will be captured.

-***For changes to the camera settings to take effect you must press the Update button at the bottom of the Camera Settings section.***
+***For changes to the camera settings to take effect you must press the `Update` button at the bottom of the Camera Settings section.***

-On the right you will see section termed Camera View, here you can capture still images using the Snap button and start a live video stream using the Start/Stop Stream button:
+On the right you will see section termed `Camera View`, here you can capture still images using the `Snap` button and start a live video stream using the `Start/Stop Stream` button:

 <img src="assets/camera-startup.png"  width="80%">

-Still image are interactive, so you can zoom in and out, and move the image to find an improved view.
+Still images are interactive, so you can zoom in and out, and move the image to find an improved view.
 Before starting the next step, you may wish to start the live video stream for easily finding the animals or subjects you wish to record using the LEC.

 ***If you would like to change the camera settings you must exit the live stream before doing this so that your changes can take effect.
-Then when you have finished choosing your desired setttings, press the Update Settings button before starting the live stream again.***
+Then when you have finished choosing your desired setttings, press the `Update` button before starting the live stream again.***